iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 *   Xdebug 3 which has different, simpler `php.ini` settings than previously in Xdebug 2

-### Client-side
+# Client-side

 *   Ansible, Vagrant, and my fork of Jeff Geerling's Drupal-VM which I use to provision both the Live server and the virtual Dev machine.

-*   MacOS Mojave as the host machine in which Atom is the Xdebug client with PHP Xdebug running in the guest virtual dev machine
+*   MacOS (Monterey 12) as the *host* machine in which Atom is the Xdebug client and PHP Xdebug running in the *guest* virtual dev machine

 *   Parallels Desktop providing the virtualisation for the virtual Ubuntu Linux guest dev machine